Basketball in the Philippines: The PBA, first World Cup hosting, and the end of the BAP era

+The SBP, second World Cup hosting, and further development

 In 2007, the Samahang Basketbol ng Pilipinas became the newly recognized national basketball body for the Philippines by FIBA.

 In 2009, Smart Gilas Pilipinas was officially launched to help the Philippines qualify for the 2012 London Olympics.
 They failed after finishing fourth in the 2011 FIBA Asia Championship.
 In 2013, the Philippines qualified for the 2014 FIBA World Cup with a second-place finish in the 2013 FIBA Asia Championship.
-Gilas also qualified for the 2019 FIBA World Cup and is set to co-host the 2023 edition.
 That year also saw the boys' U-16 team qualify for the 2014 FIBA U-17 World Championship, and the boys' U-18 team winning the inaugural Fiba-Asia 3x3 U18 Championship.
 In 2015, the women's team was promoted to Level 1 after a win against India.

 In 2017, the Maharlika Pilipinas Basketball League (MPBL) was inaugurated.
-The MPBL revitalized the home-and-away format in the country and brought in numerous other leagues with the same format: National Basketball League (NBL) in 2018, Pilipinas VisMin Super Cup and Filbasket (Filipino Basketball League) in 2021, and Pilipinas Super League (PSL) in 2022.
+The MPBL paved the way for future grassroots-level leagues in the future, including the National Basketball League (NBL) in 2018, Pilipinas VisMin Super Cup in 2021, and the Pilipinas Super League (PSL) in 2022.
+FilBasket was also established in 2021, which would go on to become AsiaBasket in 2023.

-The 2020s also saw numerous Filipino basketball players play overseas in different leagues, with examples being Thirdy and Kiefer Ravena and others in the Japanese B. League, Jack Animam in Serbia, and Kai Sotto in the Australian NBL.
+Heading into the 2020s, numerous Filipino basketball players play overseas in different leagues, with examples being Thirdy and Kiefer Ravena, Dwight Ramos and others in the Japanese B. League, Jack Animam in Serbia, and Kai Sotto in the Australian NBL and later the B. League.
+Sotto would go on to declare for the 2022 NBA draft but went undrafted, Sotto would be picked up by the Orlando Magic for the 2023 NBA Summer League.
+Players like Javi and Juan Gómez de Liaño, SJ Belangel, Carl Tamayo, JD Cagulangan and Kevin Quiambao have also since played in the Korean Basketball League.

+Gilas Pilipinas went on to qualify for the 2019 FIBA Basketball World Cup and then the 2023 FIBA Basketball World Cup, the latter marks the Philippines' second hosting of the event, this time co-hosting with Japan and Indonesia.